Loading...

 Myth: You must never use dashes in a domain name.

-Reality: Whereas together with dashes in an exceedingly domain name is not ideal, it conjointly shouldn't be forbidden.
-Dashes create it tougher to market your domain name via word of mouth, but they will be terribly effective if you are determined to use a keyword-rich domain name for a general content site, if the version without the dashes isn't available.
+Reality: Whereas together with dashes in an exceeding domain name are not ideal, conjointly shouldn't be forbidden.
+Dashes create it tougher to market your domain name via word of mouth, but they will be terribly effective if you are determined to use a keyword-rich domain name for a general content site if the version without the dashes isn't available.

 Copyright © All Rights Reserved